MarwanDebbiche/post-tuto-deployment/src/training/README.md

 ![Network architecture](images/character_cnn.png)

-There are two variants: a large and a small.
-You can switch between the two by changing the configuration file.
+We'll be using the small variant of this model that has:

-This architecture has 6 convolutional layers:
+- 6 convolutional layers:

 |Layer|Number of Kernels|Kernel size|Pool|
 |-|-|-|-|